-Our Chief Pilot, Mike Rhoads, has over 29 years of experience in the aviation industry both as a pilot and a mechanic.
-Mike has worked in Southeast Alaska for the last 16 years for various carriers.
-Prior to his latest positions Mike was Chief Pilot and Check Airman for Ketchikan Air in Ketchikan, Alaska.
+Our Director of Operations, Michael Rhoads, has more than three decades of experience in the aviation industry both as a pilot and a mechanic.
+Michael has worked in Southeast Alaska for various carriers.
+Prior to his latest positions Michael was Chief Pilot and Check Airman for Ketchikan Air in Ketchikan, Alaska.
 A Flight Safety Instructor in the MetroLiner with the authorization to perform 135 checks in the Simulator.
-Mike has over 20,000 hours of total flight time, he is a certified flight and ground instructor and is type rated in the G-73, G-73T, Lear Jet, and the Lockheed Hercules.
-Mike has served three terms while appointed to the AACA Board of Directors and has enjoyed learning the processes involved.
+Michael has over 20,000 hours of total flight time, he is a certified flight and ground instructor and is type rated in the G-73, G-73T, Lear Jet, and the Lockheed Hercules.
+Michael has served three terms while appointed to the AACA Board of Directors and has enjoyed learning the processes involved.

 Having been a sailor for many years in my early adult years I easily became fascinated with flying gliders as well.
 It was similar to sailing in so many ways.
 I have enjoyed the world of aviation ever since having studied, practiced and flown in a wide variety of single and multi-engine aircraft, gliders, classic taildraggers, tricycle gear, high wing, low wing, reciprocating and turbo-props, and jets.
 The world of aviation is such a progressive, contemporary adventure that there seems to be no end to what I can explore.
 I have advanced to being an instructor and have flown and towed gliders, guided the commuters as a skywatch pilot and carried banners across the skies.